 Complete IRS Form 4868

 Some people fear filing an extension, thinking this will put them at additional risk for a tax audit.
 This is simply not true.
 The IRS has many programs and flags to identify tax returns for additional scrutiny.
-(Related Post: Top 10 Common IRS Audit Flags.)
-An extension is not one of those flags.
-Filing your tax return on extension puts you at no greater risk for an audit than if you filed before the April 15 deadline.

 It is a good idea to get a confirmation that the IRS received your request for an extension.
 A simple way to do this is to e-file Form 4868.
 This can be easily done with many online tax preparation software systems, or through your professional tax preparer.
 If you choose to file your Form 4868 by paper and snail mail, you should send it certified mail or with delivery confirmation.

-Don’t Forget Your State
+Don’t Forget Your State Tax Return

 If you need to file a tax return for any of the 43 states (and/or the District of Columbia) that has an income tax, you can also get an extension for your state tax return.
-But, many states require that you complete a separate extension form with them.
+Many states require that you complete a separate extension form with them.
 And, like the IRS extension, it is only an extension to file, not an extension to pay your taxes.
 Check your state tax authority’s website for their process.

 Special Rules Apply to the Military

 If you’re in the military, the IRS offers even more flexibility on filing extensions.
 For example, if you are in the military outside of the United States, the IRS automatically gives you two months longer to file your return without a tax extension.
 The IRS will not assess penalties or interest on any tax due during those two months.
 And, there is even more flexibility for those deployed in a combat zone.
 (For more information, see this article published by the IRS.)

 Preparing for retirement is part of your overall financial plan.
 You can take a couple of actions now to get yourself on the right track.